xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 ```

 ### Hands-on 5: Send Encrypted Message via Chat Server
+**Notes**: To copy the message from the chat client, use moouse to select/highlight the message and right click on it.
+Choose "Copy" to copy it.
+Now you can paste the copied message to somewhere.

 - Start the chat server on Windows VM
 - One person encrypts messages and sends over the chat client on Kali VM
 - The other person receives encrypted messages and decrypt s on Kali VM

 ## References